 Add to this mix the fact that physicians are only too eager to take people’s money for frequent visits, and you have what you have – people with legitimate medical needs not able to get appointments with physicians in a timely manner.
 Physicians are generally rewarded financially for the number of patients they see per day or week, etc. So, what is the incentive for a physician to tell the abuser that enough is enough?
 After all, they get paid to see those people and the people who profit from the customers of the medical system are all glad about getting all that money.

 Finally, many physicians are simply afraid to tell an abuser, ‘I cannot or will not try and help you anymore on this issue’; or, ‘Until you do this, I will not see you again for that issue’.
-This makes them cowards, unwilling to do what is right due to fear of losing money or ‘their career’, or some other thing they selfishly value more than the well being of their patients.
+This makes those physicians cowards, unwilling to do what is right due to fear of losing money (a lawsuit) or ‘their career’, or some other thing they selfishly value more than the well being of their patients.

 Problem 4: Lawyers and Judges who Don't Do what is Right